SteviLen420/TQE_simulation/TQE_CYCLE_MODEL.md

 These represent, respectively, probabilistic biasing and strict gate enforcement before a universe crystallises.

 **Interpretation.** Pre-selection is pure exploration.
-The ensemble has almost no orientation; the KL divergence between updates is tiny, so $f(E,I) \approx 1$ everywhere.
+The ensemble has almost no orientation; whichever $I$-metric I track at this stage—KL divergence, Fisher distance, or another candidate still under evaluation—stays tiny between updates, so $f(E,I) \approx 1$ everywhere.
 The “soft” variant is the statistical mechanic’s approach—nudge probabilities gently according to small biases—while the “hard” projection models theories where only symmetry-respecting states survive the first cut.
 In either case, the system remains lawless but poised for collapse.

 ### 4.2 Collapse point ($t = 0$)